Ray Moylette: European Championships

 Despite having been beaten in the quarter-final of The Irish National Championships, Moylette was sent to the 2011 European Championships in Ankara, Moylette secured at least a silver medal in the light-welterweight division after victory over Hajiliyev Heybatulla of Azerbaijan in the semi-finals on 23 June.
 On 24 June, he went on to win the gold medal after an 18-10 victory against Tom Stalker.

 Professional career

 Moylette is trained by Paschal Collins, brother of World Champion, Steve Collins.
 He made his pro debut in March 2017 at The Grand Connaught Rooms in London, with three more victories that year in Boston, USA.

 By June 2017, Moylette would build an unblemished 11-0 record.
 He then challenged for his first professional title in his home county of Mayo.
 Moylette would face Mexican Christian Uruzquieta for the World Boxing Council International Silver Lightweight title.
+He will retire after his last bout on 17 March 2024 at the Theatre Royale in Castlebar, County Mayo.

 Personal life

 Moylette attended Davitt College in Castlebar for his secondary school education.
 He married his long-time girlfriend Sharon McGing on 28 December 2017.